thisisvarma/BigData/README.md

 # 4. HDFS commands

 This is big chapter to cover lot of stuff..
 Better, i should mention in another page for this chapter to make our lives easier.
 Follow this [link](https://github.com/psanthoshkumar/BigDataLearning/blob/master/Docs/hadoop/hdfs_commands/README.md) for HDFS commands

+# 5. Map-reduce concepts

+Map-reduce framework will work on key, value concept.
+There are 3 different parts or logics in each Map-reduce program

+## 1. Mapper
+## 2. Reduce
+## 3. Driver

+### 1. Mapper:

+there are 3 different stages in Mapper part.
+They are :

+	Shuffled
+	Sorted
+	Grouped

+Then output goes to Reducer logic and reduce will take care of giving output

+Example:

+#### Take the file1.txt with below data

+	Apple Apple Ball Ball Ball
+	Apple Ball Sam
+	Sam Apple
+	Sam Happy

+In general, this data will be saved to HDFS with finite block size.
+Here, Mapper(the Java class) execute on each block.
+If data saved into 2 blocks, then 2 Mapper objects will be created to process the data.

+In this example, data will be stored into key and value formate

+####	key 		---->	value
+		0			---->	Apple Apple Ball Ball Ball
+		26			----> 	Apple Ball Sam
+		26+14=40	---->	Sam Apple
+		40+9=49		---->	Sam Happy